lsst-dm/dmtn-269/index.rst

 - versions that differ in ``PATCH`` number only are fully compatible.

 Schema upgrade tools for Butler database are implemented on top of `Alembic`_ which is based on ``SQLAlchemy``.
-As Butler schema is more complicated that a typical Alembic-managed database and has non-trivial migration paths, a special Alembic-based tool `daf_butler_migrate`_ was developed to support schema migrations.
+As Butler schema is more complicated than a typical Alembic-managed database and has non-trivial migration paths, a special Alembic-based tool `daf_butler_migrate`_ was developed to support schema migrations.
 `DMTN-191`_ provides additional information about schema migration for Butler database.